Skip to primary navigation Skip to content Skip to footer

 In December 2015, he went to the remote villages of Solu Khumbu, where most of his employees come from, with some donations to help partially with the maintenance and construction of schools.

-Raj has volunteered as a “Medic” for some outdoor events, such as Nepal NCA Mountain Bike Championship on March 19th, 2016.
+Raj has volunteered as a “Medic” for outdoor events, such as the Nepal NCA Mountain Bike Championship on March 19th, 2016.
 In addition, Bhote Koshi expresses a kayak competition from October 25th until October 29th and the Kathmandu Mountain Bike Festival from the 18th to the 20th of October 2016.

 Women Empowerment